16stelter/simple_terrain_gen/README.md

 ## Requirements

-This package requires CGAL-6.0 or later to be available.
+This package requires CGAL-6.0 or later to run.
 Place the library in the resources folder.

 ## How to use